JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 The OpenTelemetry collector is configured to export the metrics to the Prometheus exporter.
 Prometheus is an open-source monitoring technology that stores metrics in a time-series database.
 Prometheus works in a way that it does not receive the metrics from a certain source, but scrapes the metrics from predefined sources that collect them.

-So in our case Prometheus is configured to talk to the collector and scrape the metrics from there.
+In our case, Prometheus is configured to talk to the collector and scrape the metrics from there.

-A very common way to visualize Prometheus is using dashboards of tool called Grafana.
-However Prometheus also has a built-in expression browser, which will do fine for this use case.
+A very common way to visualize Prometheus is via dashboards inside Grafana.
+However, Prometheus also has a built-in expression browser, which will do fine for this use case.

-You can access the web UI on the following [link](http://localhost:9090).
+You can access the web UI at the following [link](http://localhost:9090).

 The main entry screen looks like this:

 {{< figure src="images/prometheus_start_screen.png" width=700 caption="Prometheus Start Screen" >}}

 There isn't much displayed right when you start.
-To get a list of all the metrics that are currently available click on the little icon called the metrics explorer:
+To get a list of all the metrics that are currently available, click on the little icon called the metrics explorer:

 {{< figure src="images/prometheus_metrics_explorer.png" width=300 caption="Prometheus Metrics Explorer" >}}

 This will open a pop-up window with a list of all metrics.
-You can scroll and select the one you like or narrow down the search by typing a certain selection string.
+You can scroll and select the one you like, or narrow down the search by typing a certain selection string.
 The prefix of all the various metrics indicate the groups of collected information.

 E.g. you can see that there is a range of metrics coming from the OpenTelemetry collector itself, if you type in "otel".